realamirhe/react-aptor/README.md

   > function(node, params): Instance

   A function that receives probable bounded-node and params.
-It then returns an instance of your third-party.
+It then returns an instance of your third party.

 - ### **destroy**

   > function(previousInstance, params): void

-  A function that receives previous created instance and params.
+  A function that receives previously created instances and params.
 It is useful when you want to perform the cleanup before new instance creation. e.g. **remove event listeners**, **free up allocated memories**, **destroy internally** & etc

 - ### **getAPI** _`required`_

   > function(Instance, params): ApiObject

-  A function which receives instance of you third-party and params.
-It then returns a key-value pair object for api handlers.
+  A function that receives instances of your third-party and params.
+It then returns a key-value pair object for API handlers.

 - ### **params** `any`